Precision fermentation: Metabolic engineering

 Microbial strains often undergo a process of engineering and optimisation to improve the production of a target molecule.
 Metabolic engineering encompasses a range of strategies to study and optimise the biochemical reactions happening in the cell to increase the synthesis rate of a specific molecule.

-Typically, the target molecule will be a lipid, carbohydrate or other metabolites that is synthesis inside the cell following a succession of enzymatic reactions.
+Typically, the target molecule will be a lipid, carbohydrate or other metabolites that is synthesised inside the cell following a succession of enzymatic reactions.
 These sequentially transform the molecules obtained from the feedstock into the product of interest through a series of intermediate compounds.
 This may involve reactions and intermediates that are natively part of the host's metabolism, or heterologous enzymes from other organisms.
 Metabolic engineering designs modifications both in the native metabolic network and in heterologous reactions that maximise product synthesis.
 For example, in order to increase metabolic flux towards the desired product and reduce the formation of undesired by-products, key enzymes in the host's metabolism can be up-regulated, down-regulated or knocked out.
 Synthetic biology provides tools to fine-tune expression levels, such as libraries of promoters of different strengths.
 Computational and mathematical methods are used to model the metabolic network across the cell and predict the effect of these modifications.

 In some cases, the target molecule is a protein itself.
 In that case, genetic strategies are often used to ensure it is expressed at high levels, which may involve the use of strong promoters, or timing the expression with an inducible promoter.
 Strategies may also be used to force this protein to be secreted outside the cell, facilitating its recovery.